deforum-art/sd-webui-deforum/README.md

 ```
 #### this has only been tested with web images, local images may work, not sure.
 Let me know if they do!

+You will want

 # Notes

-### 1
-the math is super early still, and has mostly been tested and optimized for 50 frame injection cycles.
-Ill work on making this more general later.
-For now expected frames are 0,50,100,...

-### 2
-Also note currently the last frame injected (say 200) needs to be 20 frames before the end of the video to allow the previous prompts and images to go back to the original.
-So if you inject 5 images where the 1st and last one are the same you will need to run the animation for 220 runs
+Also note currently the last frame injected (say 200) needs to be 21 frames before the end of the video to allow the previous prompts and images to go back to the original.
+So if you inject some images where the 1st and last one are the same you will need to run the animation for 221 frames

-### 3
+---

 The strength schedule and amount of 1st image used are super important but up to taste how close you want these to be.
 I generally have been setting the strength schedule from betweeen .5 and .8 depending on how close to a frame change I am.
 For the initial image strength Ive been setting mine between .68 and .83 with great results depending on the size of the jump I want for the last frame.
 Ill have more on this later as I clean it up.

-### 4
+---

 You need to set your seed to schedule and schedule the seed to move in a specific way.
-I will try to clean this up later but what I have found is its best (using the example of 5 insertions at 220 frames) to have a schedule that starts and ends on the same seed.
+I will try to clean this up later but what I have found is its best (using the example of 220 frames) to have a schedule that starts and ends on the same seed.

 For instance I use the following schedule sometimes